schmidward/budget/DevelopmentLog.md

 ---

+### 04/01/2023 - Jumping to a persistent database

+I have certainly committed some development malpractice by jumping ahead to the database portion of this project.
+I decided to go this route because I didn't want to code collector classes only to have to recode them as repositories later.
+I also know this application will use a database and I didn't want to deal with refactoring the controllers.

+Add account is set up.
+Next will be editing and deleting an account.
+Then comes the creation of tags for charges.
+And then finally I can wrap it all together into the charge input form.

+---

 ### 03/29/2023 - Beginning implementation of front facing forms and handling

 This has been challenging.
 I'm having issues with capturing an account object on submission of a single charge.
 My